How to Change the Volume for Narrator in Windows 11

 Why Lower Other Apps’ Volume When Narrator Speaks?

-When Narrator talks, sounds from other apps play at the same time.
-This makes it hard to hear Narrator.
-Turning on this feature lowers those other sounds.
-You can focus on what Narrator says.
-This helps if you depend on Narrator to use your computer.
+When Narrator talks, sounds from other apps can play at the same time, making it hard to hear.
+Turning on this feature lowers those other sounds so you can focus on what Narrator says.
+This is especially helpful if you rely on Narrator to use your computer.

 How to Turn On or Off the Volume Lowering Feature